 - Rely more heavily on family and friends for help?

-Personal Care and Assisted Living services typically are recommended when an older adult requires occasional or on-going support with daily activities or routines.
+Personal Care and Assisted Living care services typically are recommended when an older adult requires occasional or on-going support with daily activities or routines.
 A supportive living environment with access to qualified caregivers can make a world of difference to individuals with a goal to retain as much of their independence as possible.